Bill Text: CA SB1522 | 2023-2024 | Regular Session | Chaptered

 (b) The secretary may, after hearing, refuse to issue or renew, or may suspend or revoke, a license or registration for any violation of this chapter or any regulation that is adopted pursuant to this chapter.

-(c) Upon calling a hearing, the secretary shall hand deliver or mail a notice of the hearing to the licensee or registrant specifying the time and place of the hearing at least 10 days prior to before the hearing.
+(c) Upon calling a hearing, the secretary shall hand deliver or mail a notice of the hearing to the licensee or registrant specifying the time and place of the hearing at least 10 days before the hearing.
 The hearing officer may do any of the following:

 (1) Administer oaths and take testimony.